MetaluNet/Fraise/README.md

 Fraise is at the same time:

--	an easy-to-install integrated environment (hosted by Pd), for programming and flashing the Fraise boards, then interacting with them.
+-	an Pd-hosted easy-to-install integrated environment, for programming and flashing the Fraise boards, then interacting with them.
 -	a protocol establishing a communication between multiple boards and the host computer
 -	a C/C++ firmware-level API, implementing the Fraise protocol plus various hardware-specific modules